citrix/citrix-daas-rest-go/citrixquickdeploy/docs/VnetPeeringModel.md

 `func (o *VnetPeeringModel) UnsetResourceId()`

 UnsetResourceId ensures that no value is present for ResourceId, not even an explicit nil
+### GetVirtualHubId

+`func (o *VnetPeeringModel) GetVirtualHubId() string`

+GetVirtualHubId returns the VirtualHubId field if non-nil, zero value otherwise.

+### GetVirtualHubIdOk

+`func (o *VnetPeeringModel) GetVirtualHubIdOk() (*string, bool)`

+GetVirtualHubIdOk returns a tuple with the VirtualHubId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVirtualHubId

+`func (o *VnetPeeringModel) SetVirtualHubId(v string)`

+SetVirtualHubId sets VirtualHubId field to given value.

+### HasVirtualHubId

+`func (o *VnetPeeringModel) HasVirtualHubId() bool`

+HasVirtualHubId returns a boolean if a field has been set.

+### SetVirtualHubIdNil

+`func (o *VnetPeeringModel) SetVirtualHubIdNil(b bool)`

+ SetVirtualHubIdNil sets the value for VirtualHubId to be an explicit nil

+### UnsetVirtualHubId
+`func (o *VnetPeeringModel) UnsetVirtualHubId()`

+UnsetVirtualHubId ensures that no value is present for VirtualHubId, not even an explicit nil
+### GetVirtualHubResourceGroup

+`func (o *VnetPeeringModel) GetVirtualHubResourceGroup() string`

+GetVirtualHubResourceGroup returns the VirtualHubResourceGroup field if non-nil, zero value otherwise.

+### GetVirtualHubResourceGroupOk

+`func (o *VnetPeeringModel) GetVirtualHubResourceGroupOk() (*string, bool)`

+GetVirtualHubResourceGroupOk returns a tuple with the VirtualHubResourceGroup field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVirtualHubResourceGroup

+`func (o *VnetPeeringModel) SetVirtualHubResourceGroup(v string)`

+SetVirtualHubResourceGroup sets VirtualHubResourceGroup field to given value.

+### HasVirtualHubResourceGroup

+`func (o *VnetPeeringModel) HasVirtualHubResourceGroup() bool`

+HasVirtualHubResourceGroup returns a boolean if a field has been set.

+### SetVirtualHubResourceGroupNil

+`func (o *VnetPeeringModel) SetVirtualHubResourceGroupNil(b bool)`

+ SetVirtualHubResourceGroupNil sets the value for VirtualHubResourceGroup to be an explicit nil

+### UnsetVirtualHubResourceGroup
+`func (o *VnetPeeringModel) UnsetVirtualHubResourceGroup()`

+UnsetVirtualHubResourceGroup ensures that no value is present for VirtualHubResourceGroup, not even an explicit nil
+### GetVirtualHubName

+`func (o *VnetPeeringModel) GetVirtualHubName() string`

+GetVirtualHubName returns the VirtualHubName field if non-nil, zero value otherwise.

+### GetVirtualHubNameOk

+`func (o *VnetPeeringModel) GetVirtualHubNameOk() (*string, bool)`

+GetVirtualHubNameOk returns a tuple with the VirtualHubName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVirtualHubName

+`func (o *VnetPeeringModel) SetVirtualHubName(v string)`

+SetVirtualHubName sets VirtualHubName field to given value.

+### HasVirtualHubName

+`func (o *VnetPeeringModel) HasVirtualHubName() bool`

+HasVirtualHubName returns a boolean if a field has been set.

+### SetVirtualHubNameNil

+`func (o *VnetPeeringModel) SetVirtualHubNameNil(b bool)`

+ SetVirtualHubNameNil sets the value for VirtualHubName to be an explicit nil

+### UnsetVirtualHubName
+`func (o *VnetPeeringModel) UnsetVirtualHubName()`

+UnsetVirtualHubName ensures that no value is present for VirtualHubName, not even an explicit nil
+### GetEnableInternetSecurity

+`func (o *VnetPeeringModel) GetEnableInternetSecurity() bool`

+GetEnableInternetSecurity returns the EnableInternetSecurity field if non-nil, zero value otherwise.

+### GetEnableInternetSecurityOk

+`func (o *VnetPeeringModel) GetEnableInternetSecurityOk() (*bool, bool)`

+GetEnableInternetSecurityOk returns a tuple with the EnableInternetSecurity field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnableInternetSecurity

+`func (o *VnetPeeringModel) SetEnableInternetSecurity(v bool)`

+SetEnableInternetSecurity sets EnableInternetSecurity field to given value.

+### HasEnableInternetSecurity

+`func (o *VnetPeeringModel) HasEnableInternetSecurity() bool`

+HasEnableInternetSecurity returns a boolean if a field has been set.

+### SetEnableInternetSecurityNil

+`func (o *VnetPeeringModel) SetEnableInternetSecurityNil(b bool)`

+ SetEnableInternetSecurityNil sets the value for EnableInternetSecurity to be an explicit nil

+### UnsetEnableInternetSecurity
+`func (o *VnetPeeringModel) UnsetEnableInternetSecurity()`

+UnsetEnableInternetSecurity ensures that no value is present for EnableInternetSecurity, not even an explicit nil
+### GetRoutingConfiguration

+`func (o *VnetPeeringModel) GetRoutingConfiguration() string`

+GetRoutingConfiguration returns the RoutingConfiguration field if non-nil, zero value otherwise.

+### GetRoutingConfigurationOk

+`func (o *VnetPeeringModel) GetRoutingConfigurationOk() (*string, bool)`

+GetRoutingConfigurationOk returns a tuple with the RoutingConfiguration field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRoutingConfiguration

+`func (o *VnetPeeringModel) SetRoutingConfiguration(v string)`

+SetRoutingConfiguration sets RoutingConfiguration field to given value.

+### HasRoutingConfiguration

+`func (o *VnetPeeringModel) HasRoutingConfiguration() bool`

+HasRoutingConfiguration returns a boolean if a field has been set.

+### SetRoutingConfigurationNil

+`func (o *VnetPeeringModel) SetRoutingConfigurationNil(b bool)`

+ SetRoutingConfigurationNil sets the value for RoutingConfiguration to be an explicit nil

+### UnsetRoutingConfiguration
+`func (o *VnetPeeringModel) UnsetRoutingConfiguration()`

+UnsetRoutingConfiguration ensures that no value is present for RoutingConfiguration, not even an explicit nil
 ### GetId

 `func (o *VnetPeeringModel) GetId() string`